 later spent four years at Total Tennis, a top 20 ranked resort, as an

 instructor and manager.
 Felix is the

-coach of JMTA’s Jamie Loeb, who as a junior reached a career-best #30 in the
+coach of JMTA’s Jamie Loeb, now on the WTA tour, who as a junior reached a career-best #30 in the

 world ITF rankings and #353 on the WTA Tour, winning 3 WTA professional events